Diversification is one of the most important things to get right when managing a portfolio.

 Investing in gold and silver is useful because precious metals are a separate asset class from stocks and bonds, and are partially uncorrelated and have their own unique risks and opportunities.

-In my free newsletter, in addition to discussing the markets and various stock opportunities, I keep readers up to date every month or two with my own precious metal investing, including what specific positions I currently have.
+In my free newsletter, in addition to discussing the markets and various stock opportunities, I keep readers up to date every six weeks with my own precious metal investing, including what specific positions I currently have.
 If that’s of interest to you, make sure you join.